esp1/dot-matrix/README.md

 ### Initial setup
 -   Matrix should display `setup`
 -   Open Serial Monitor
--   Connect to `TINT Matrix` wifi network with your phone
+-   Connect to the `dot matrix` wifi network with your phone
--   TINT Matrix captive portal wifi settings page will appear
+-   The captive portal wifi settings page will appear
--   Enter your wifi settings and submit
+-   Enter text into the text box to see it show up on the LED display
+-   Enter your wifi settings at the bottom of the page to have the Dot Matrix display connect to your wifi network instead of starting a captive portal

 ### Normal operation
 -   Matrix should display `-> wifi` and it will attempt to connect to your wifi network